stfalcon-studio/UniversalPickerDialog/README.md

 }
 ```

 Now you can build the dialog and show it.
-Just add this few lines:
+Just add these few lines:
 ```java
 new UniversalPickerDialog.Builder(this)
                 .setTitle(R.string.hello)